-We are a small charity that finds good homes for unwanted horses, providing the care, rehabilitation and training they need in the meantime.
+We are a small registered charity (no. 1001513) that finds good homes for unwanted horses, providing the care, rehabilitation and training they need until they can be rehomed.
 We’re based on a small farm on the outskirts of Scarborough.

 Visitors and helpers are welcome by arrangement; please contact us.

 Our horse rescue and rehoming work began in rented fields in Scarborough.
 Horses found their way to us from various situations, to save them from the meat trade or where owners were no longer able to look after them.
 Some had suffered physical abuse while some were just unwanted, but all were in need of care, and we started because there was no other rescue centre in the area.

 Thanks to the Sunshine Memorial Fund, we purchased the farm in Scarborough in 2014.
 The farm, with its 24 acres of grazing, houses our horses and ponies while they are being retrained or waiting for their new, loving family to find them!

 To provide care, rehabilitation and rehoming facilities for abused, unwanted or neglected horses, ponies and donkeys

 To provide advice and practical help to people needing to re-home their horse due to financial or other constraints

 To actively promote greater knowledge and understanding of the nature of horses, resulting in better welfare, handling, training and treatment

 To provide training and work experience to our local community, including disadvantaged or socially excluded people of all ages